JoergOstertag/projects/hand-wash-timers/with-servo/README.md

 ==================================

-This is an example Project with the intention to inspire beginners to start playing arround with embedded devices.

-In times of Covid-19 this device will give you a hint how long you should wash your hands.

 If you get closer to the sonar distance sensor a timer starts and counts down from 20seconds to zero.